 These abandoned monuments will remind you that Kolkata is so much more than Victoria Memorial (which will always be our one true love, though).

-From WW I Memorials To Fountains Built By Greeks: Abandoned Monuments in Kolkata You Probably Didn’t Know Existed
+WW I Memorials To Fountains Built By Greeks: Abandoned Monuments in Kolkata You Didn’t Know About

 McDonell Drinking Fountain, Esplanade Row West